okteto/blog-proposals/deploying-a-django-app-on-okteto.md

 ## Introduction

-In this tutorial, We will building and deploying a Django Role based Authorization Service API(RBAS) on Okteto.
+In this tutorial, We will building and deploying a Django Role based Authorization Service(RBAS) API on Okteto.

 An RBAS application, is a system with checks to give access to users based on their roles in the system.

+An RBAS system helps manage users and prevent certain information been exposed to everyone.
+It also ensures actions users can perfom can be grouped together based on roles.

 What is Okteto ?

-Okteto is a cloud platform that enables developers develop and deploy cloud like Docker and Kubernetes applications.
+Okteto is a free developer platform powered by Kubernetes that enables anyone to develop and deploy cloud-native applications.

 What is Django?

-Django is one of the web framework of python for building APIs.
-Django is a framework that comes with out of the box functionality used in developing web apps and API, making your development faster and easier.
+[Django](https://www.djangoproject.com/) is a high-level Python Web framework very well suited for building APIs.
+Django comes with a lot of out of the box functionality, making your development faster and easier.

 ## Prerequisites
 - Knowledge of building APIs
 - Basic Knowledge of Django
 - Basic Knowledge of Cloud Infrastructure
+- Python 3.7+ installed

 ## Scaffold Project